geevi/home2.0/content/teaching/linear-algebra-ii/index.md

 +++

-A 15 lecture course which introduces intermediate level topics in Linear Algebra.
+A course which introduces intermediate level topics in Linear Algebra, specifically the following topics:
+-  Eigenvalues & Eigenvectors
+-  Norms, Inner Products and Projections
+-  Spectral & Singular Value Decomposition Theorems
+-  Applications of SVD and Best Fit Subspaces

+All materials including videos, notes, assignments is provided here.
+The textbooks used are also openly available.
+The course was designed for computer science and electronics undergraduate engineering students at IIIT Hyderabad.

 ## Prerequisites
 Assumes that Linear Algebra I is covered.
 Specifically assumes knowledge of the following topics: